Avinashgurugubelli/avi-tech-blogs/src/blogs/system-design/01-general/02-0-graph-query-examples.md

 | **Use Case Fit**       | Transactional, structured data       | Graph traversal-heavy (social, fraud, etc.) | Semantic Web, linked data, reasoning        |

 ---

-*Let me know if you want sample datasets or practice exercises for these!*